What are Wax Melts and why do people LOVE them?

 Wax Melts Cost Less

-Perhaps, one of the biggest reasons people love wax melts is their affordability compared to candles!
-You do have to buy a wax warmer upfront, but once you make the switch to wax melts you'll find that you're paying less in the long-run.
-When you buy a candle you're also buying the glass jar, lid, and wicks!
-But wax melts are just that - wax and fragrance!
-Plus, since wax melts aren't "burned" like candle wax, less wax is required for them to work, making them more economical.
-Even your shipping costs are reduced because they weigh less than candles!
+Perhaps, one of the biggest reasons people love wax melts is their affordability compared to candles.
+But wait, aren't wax warmers like $25 a pop?
+How then, are they more affordable?
+While you do have to buy a wax warmer upfront, once you make the switch to wax melts you'll find that you're paying less in the long-run.
+When you buy a candle you're also buying the glass jar, lid, and wicks.
+But wax melts are just that - wax and fragrance.

 Wax Melts are Simple To Use